Immokalee Road (CR 846) at Randall Boulevard Intersection Project Development and Environment (PD&E) Study

 - Selection of preferred alternative(s)

-After the comments from the public hearing have been received, considered and addressed, the project reports will be finalized and submitted to the Federal Highway Administration (FHWA) for Location and Design Concept Acceptance.
+After the comments from the public hearing have been received, considered and addressed, the project reports will be finalized and submitted to the FDOT Office of Environmental Management for review and Location, Design and Concept Approval.
 Once acceptance is granted, the PD&E study phase of the project will be complete.
 The phases that follow the PD&E study are design of the project, acquisition of right-of-way, if necessary, and construction of the improvements.

 What are the study limits?

-This study involves the analysis of several intersection concepts, known as alternatives, which would provide enhanced mobility and safety at the Immokalee Road and Randall Boulevard intersection.
-The limits of the project will extend along Immokalee Road approximately 3,000 feet south and 3,000 feet north of the existing intersection at Randall Boulevard.
-The limits of the project will also extend along Randall Boulevard approximately 3,000 feet east of the existing intersection with Immokalee Road.
+This study involves the analysis of several intersection concepts, known as alternatives, which would provide enhanced mobility and safety at the Immokalee Rd and Randall Blvd intersection.
+The limits of the project will extend along Immokalee Rd approximately 3,000 feet south and 3,000 feet north of the existing intersection at Randall Blvd.
+The limits of the project will also extend along Randall Blvd approximately 3,000 feet east of the existing intersection with Immokalee Rd.
 You can see the project limits on the project location map by clicking here.

 What is the objective of the study?

-The overall goal of this study is to develop a viable roadway concept that satisfies the project purpose and need and minimizes social, economic and potential environmental impacts, incorporates community input, and receives approval from FHWA, FDOT and agency partners.
-The results of the study will determine the location, design and concept configuration.
+The overall goal of this study is to develop a viable roadway concept that satisfies the project purpose and need and minimizes social, economic and potential environmental impacts, incorporates community input, and receives approval from FDOT Office of Environmental Management for review and Location, Design and Concept Approval.

 How can I get involved?

 Check the website regularly for meeting times and dates.
-For questions or comments please contact the FDOT Project Manager, Tony Sherrard.
+For questions or comments please contact the FDOT Project Manager, Marlon Bizerra.
 Click here to be added to the mailing list.

 How can I obtain the latest study materials?